mightora/DevOpsExtension-Upload-MD-To-Wiki/README.md

 ## Prerequisites

 - Azure DevOps account
+- **Project Wiki** (not Code Wiki) - The extension requires a Project Wiki to be created in your Azure DevOps project
 - Personal Access Token (PAT) with sufficient permissions to access the repository and wiki
 - Azure DevOps pipeline

+### Wiki Requirements

+This extension specifically works with **Project Wikis** only.
+If your project only has Code Wikis, you'll need to create a Project Wiki:

+1. Navigate to your Azure DevOps project
+2. Go to **Overview → Wiki**
+3. If no Project Wiki exists, click **Create project wiki**
+4. The extension will automatically detect and use the Project Wiki

+**Note**: Code Wikis (wikis backed by Git repositories) are not supported due to authentication complexity with version descriptors.

 ## Installation